huuaho/umg-headless/docs/components/FeaturedMedia.md

 | `["https://example.com/image.jpg"]` | Single image (clickable for lightbox) |
 | `["url1.jpg", "url2.jpg", "url3.jpg"]` | Gallery with navigation + lightbox |

+## Vertical Image Detection

+Both single image and gallery modes detect vertical (portrait) images on load.
+When `naturalHeight > naturalWidth`, the image switches from `object-cover` to `object-contain` so the full image is visible with a `bg-black` background (letterboxing).
+This prevents portrait images from being awkwardly cropped.

 ## Single Image Mode

 When `images` is a string or single-item array: